twbs/bootstrap/site/content/docs/5.2/getting-started/parcel.md

    </html>
    ```

-   We're including a little bit of Bootstrap styling here with the `div class="container"` and `<button>` so that we see when Bootstrap's CSS is loaded by Webpack.
+   We're including a little bit of Bootstrap styling here with the `div class="container"` and `<button>` so that we see when Bootstrap's CSS is loaded by Parcel.

    Parcel will automatically detect we're using Sass and install the [Sass Parcel plugin](https://parceljs.org/languages/sass/) to support it.
 However, if you wish, you can also manually run `npm i --save-dev @parcel/transformer-sass`.